| by Steve

 "wretched excess" column of standard video post

+production.
 The future-proof image library will be able to incorporate

 all of the available video, data and film standards.
 The future